Cloud Penetration Testing for AWS, Azure & GCP

 Cloud configuration audit (CSPM tools like Wiz, Lacework, Prisma Cloud, Orca) runs rule-based checks against your cloud account and produces a list of misconfigurations against published benchmarks.
 Cloud pentest simulates what an attacker would do after gaining initial access: chains misconfigurations into privilege escalation paths, verifies actual exploitability of findings, and tests business logic specific to your environment.
 CSPM tells you you have a publicly readable S3 bucket.
 Cloud pentest tells you that bucket contains production database backups, the bucket policy allows cross-account read from a third-party AWS account, and an attacker with any IAM foothold can enumerate it in seconds.
 Both are useful; they answer different questions.
 Most SaaS startups need CSPM for continuous configuration monitoring and pentest annually for adversarial validation.

 Pentest packages from INR 74,999 (~$900 / ~€830).
-Includes consulting hours + 1 free retest within 30 calendar days.
+Includes consulting hours + 1 free retest within one month.
 Both founders on every engagement: Rathnakara (OSCP) leads testing, Ashok handles delivery + compliance.